 Are you noticing any significant weight change?
 Noticeable weight loss or weight gain might be a sign of depression, dementia or other health issues.
 Your aging parent might be skipping meals due to memory issues related to dementia, which could be the possible reason for losing weight.
 Weight gain, on the other hand may also be related to diabetes or other medical issues.

 Do you also notice any changes in physical appearance?
 Is your mom still putting on make up?
 How about the hairdo, is it still the same?
-If you see any of these changes in appearance, you might want to talk to your parent’s physician for assessment.
+If you see any of these changes in appearance, you might want to talk to your parent’s physician for an assessment.

 When you give hugs and kisses to your aging loved one during this holiday season, do you smell a strange odor or bad breath?
 Keep in mind that health issues might cause personal grooming changes like forgetting to brush their teeth, take a bath or change their clothes.

-When visiting your elderly loved one’s home, did you notice piles of clutters or untidy floors and rooms?
+When visiting your elderly loved one’s home, did you notice piles of clutters or untidy floors and messy rooms?

 - Is the kitchen full of dirty dishes?